claytonshaw/bank_churn_api/README.md

 - **main.py:** The FastAPI application code that sets up the API, loads the model, and defines the prediction endpoint.
 - **model.pkl:** A serialized XGBoost model used for making predictions.
 - **bank_customer_churn.ipynb:** A Jupyter Notebook that contains the data exploration and model training process.
 - **Bank Customer Churn Prediction.csv:** The dataset used for training the model (sourced from Kaggle).
-  **Note:** Due to licensing restrictions, this file may be omitted from the public repository.
-See the [Dataset](#dataset) section for more details.

-## Dataset

-The dataset was obtained from Kaggle.

 ## Getting Started